-For all the reasons stated herein, the Respondent has sustained its burden of proving just cause for the suspension of the Appellant and, therefore, the appeal on Docket No. D-06-30 is hereby dismissed.
+For all the reasons stated herein, the Respondent has sustained its burden of proving just cause for the suspension of the Appellant and, therefore, the appeal filed under Docket No. D-06-30 is hereby dismissed.

 Civil Service Commission

+John J. Guerin, Jr.

+Hearing Officer

-John J. Guerin, Jr. Hearing Officer By vote of the Civil Service Commission (Bowman, Chairman; Henderson, Stein, Marquis and Taylor, Commissioners) on July 31, 2008.
+By vote of the Civil Service Commission (Bov vman, Chairman; Henderson, Stein , Marquis and Taylor, Commissioners) on July 31, 2008.

 A true record.
-Attest:

-Commissioner
+Attest: Commissioner • -